stealjs/steal/docs/pages/progressive-loading.md

 - a demo page,
 - and documentation about the modlet.

-Using modlets is a useful development strategy because it helps to ensure your application is well tested.
+Using modlets helps to ensure that your application is well tested.

 For example, instead of something like: